Call us 203-307-5500

 At its core, this philosophy views your child as strong, capable, and full of incredible potential from the moment they are born.
 Instead of seeing them as empty vessels to be filled with information, it sees them as active researchers, constantly forming theories about how the world works.
 This deep respect for the child’s abilities is central to everything.
 The approach is guided by the idea of “the hundred languages of children,” which recognizes that kids communicate their ideas in many ways beyond words—through painting, sculpting, music, and movement.
 Learning happens best when children can explore relationships and build knowledge together through shared, hands-on experiences.

-What Are the Core Principles of Reggio Emilia?
+What Are the Guiding Principles of Reggio Emilia?

 The Reggio Emilia approach is built on a few beautiful, interconnected ideas.
 It’s not a rigid set of rules but a philosophy that honors your child’s natural curiosity and intelligence.
 Think of these principles as a lens through which you can see and support your child’s learning journey.
 They work together to create a rich, respectful, and collaborative environment where your little one can truly thrive.
 Understanding these core ideas can help you see the magic in your child’s everyday explorations and bring a little bit of that Reggio spirit into your own home.